QF 3.7-inch AA gun: Mk IV

 A prototype development of the 3.7-inch gun using the QF 4.5-inch naval gun Mk V barrel with a liner to give a gun using a 4.45 in size cartridge case to drive the 3.7 in shell.
 The barrel wear proved excessive and it was dropped in favour of the Mk VI.

 Mk V

 Similar to the Mk IV.
 Also dropped in favour of the Mk VI.

 Mk VI

 Like the Mk IV this was based on the 4.5 inch barrel design lined down to 3.7 inches, and using the 4.5 inch size cartridge.
 However, Colonel Probert changed the barrel to have gradual rifling: the rifling groove depth decreased to zero over the last five calibres of the barrel before the muzzle.
 This smoothed the two driving bands of a new design shell giving reduced air resistance and hence better ballistic performance, and causing far less barrel wear.
 The maximum ceiling for the gun was about 15240 m.
 It was mounted on the Mounting Mk IIA and therefore deployed in static emplacements only.
 In service from 1944 to 1959.

+As of 1949, erosive cordite propellant was not used with Mk 6 guns, but instead 17 lb and 2-6 oz of different single-base nitrocellulose propellant (as opposed to slightly over 7 lb 1 oz of cordite or around 8.5-9 lbs of single-base for Marks 1-3 guns).